omniauth/omniauth-ldap/README.md

 Then link users to `/auth/ldap` in your app (for example, in a Devise sign-in page).

+### Use JSON Body

+This gem is compatible with JSON-encoded POST bodies as well as traditional form-encoded.

+Set header `Content-Type` to `application/json`

+Send your credentials similar to below to use this gem:
+`{"username":"USERNAME","password":"PASSWORD"}`

 ### Using a custom filter

 If you need to restrict authentication to a group or use a more complex lookup, pass `:filter`.
 Use `%{username}` — it will be replaced with the processed username (after `:name_proc`).